travelster/DBGallery/fundamentals/recommended-tagging.md

 # Recommended Keyword Practices

 Tagging, aka keywording, an image collection using a digital asset management (DAM) system or image management tool is a big topic!
 How it is done is hugely contextual; highly dependent on the given industry and the company within that industry.
-That said, here are a number of general suggestions to consider which should be of immediate help and provide food for thought on how to do it best for your scenario.
+That said, here are a number of best practices to consider which should be of immediate help and provide food for thought on how to do it best for your scenario.
 While some are DBGallery specific, many are generic practices.

 ## Avoid keywording individual images where possible.
 Starting tagging the selecting the largest number of images possible at one time.
 If tagging a folder or new set of images, select all those and tag them with common attributes.
 Then within those, select a small group with common attributes and tag them.
 Tag individual images only when they're unique.